Who We Are

 - Locate information regarding academic policies and procedures

 - Identify and seek assistance from campus resources or services as needed

 - Access information that increases their knowledge of New Paltz majors

 - Seek guidance from advisors in a timely and appropriate manner

-- Students also have a role in the advising process.
-While there are many people on campus to help you, from your advisor, to your instructors, to campus resources, your education is just that: Yours!
+Keep in mind that students also have a role in the advising process.
+While there are many people on campus to help you -- from your advisor, to your instructors, to campus resources -- your education is just that: Yours!
 Make it meaningful, successful, and something you'll be proud of in the years to come.